etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 DJ mixes consist of multiple tracks, each typically appearing only within a specific segment of the mix.
 Consequently, the activation matrix $HH$ is expected to exhibit block-sparsity, as depicted in @fig:block-sparse.

+#figure(
+  image("block-sparse.svg", width: 80%),
+  caption: [Expected block-sparse form of the activation matrix in a 5-track mix, with transition regions annotated.], ) <fig:block-sparse>

-While applying NMF directly to feature matrices with the desired hop size may yield the expected results, empirical observations suggest that an increased number of tracks and smaller window sizes exacerbate cross-track indeterminacies.
+While applying NMF directly to spectrograms computed with the desired hop size may yield the expected results, our experiments suggest that an increased number of tracks and smaller window sizes exacerbate cross-track indeterminacies.
 This issue arises especially because tracks in a mix are often stylistically or tonally similar.

-To address this we propose a multi-pass NMF algorithm, formally described in @algo:multipass, paired with a filter-threshold-resize procedure inbetween each pass.
+To address this we propose a multi-pass NMF algorithm, described in @fig:multipass-flow, paired with a filter-threshold-resize procedure inbetween each pass.

-The methodology involves initially performing NMF on feature matrices with a significantly large hop size (on the order of minutes) to obtain the approximate position of each track in the mix.
+The methodology involves initially performing NMF on spectrograms computed with a significantly large hop size (on the order of minutes) to obtain the approximate position of each track in the mix.
 The resultant activation matrix is then processed through filtering to reduce noise, followed by blurring and thresholding.
 This matrix is resized to match the dimensions corresponding to the next smaller hop size, resulting in a larger activation matrix that serves as the initialization for the subsequent NMF pass.
 This iterative process continues until the desired hop size is reached.

+#figure(
+  image("multipass-flowchart.svg", width: 50%),
+  caption: [Flow chart of the multipass NMF algorithm], ) <fig:multipass-flow>

 By property of the NMF with multiplicative updates, regions of the matrix set to zero during thresholding will remain zero in subsequent iterations, thereby avoiding spurious activations.
 However, careful selection of filtering and thresholding techniques is crucial to avoid the inadvertent elimination of valid activations.

-Moreover, when coupled with an appropriate block-sparse matrix representation, this approach significantly enhances processing efficiency and memory usage, which is particularly advantageous given the large size of feature matrices at smaller hop sizes.
+Moreover, when coupled with an appropriate block-sparse matrix representation, this approach significantly enhances processing efficiency and memory usage, which is particularly advantageous given the large size of spectrogram matrices at smaller hop sizes.

+As an illustration, we ran the multipass NMF algorithm on a 3-track mix with gradually decreasing hop sizes.
+The @fig:multipass depicts the estimated activation matrices at the end of each pass.
+The first hop size (15 seconds) gives a rough estimation of the positions of the constituent tracks in the mix. and with each subsequent pass, the activation matrices are larger the activations more precise, and become less noisy and more sparse.

 #figure(
-  image("block-sparse.svg"),
-  caption: [Expected block-sparse form of the activation matrix in a 5-track mix, with transition regions annotated.], ) <fig:block-sparse>

-#figure(
-  kind: "algorithm",
-  supplement: [Algorithm],

-  pseudocode-list(numbered-title: [Multi-pass NMF])[
-    - *Inputs*:
-      - _hop_sizes_[]: list of decreasing hop sizes
-      - _overlap_: overlap factor
-    - *Output*: estimated activation matrix
-    + *Let* _Hs_[] = empty list
-    + *For* $i$ in _hop_sizes_.length()
-      + _hlen_ $<-$ _hop_sizes_[$i$]
-      + _wlen_ $<-$ _hop_ \* _overlap_
-      + $WW <-$ spectrogram(concatenate(reference tracks), _hlen_, _wlen_))
-      + $VV <-$ spectrogram(mix, _hlen_, _wlen_))
-      + *If* $i = 0$
-        + $HH <-$ noise
-      + *Else*
-        + $HH <-$ filter_threshold_resize(_Hs_[$i-1$], _hlen_)
-      + *End If*
-      + _Hs_.append($HH$)
-    + *End for*
-    + *Return* _Hs_[$i$]
-  ],
-) <algo:multipass>
+  image("multipass.svg", width: 120%),
+  caption: [Vizualisation of successive estimated activation matrices during execution of the multipass NMF algorithm.], ) <fig:multipass>

 === Filter-threshold-resize procedure

-#text(fill: red)[Ajouter illustration]

 The filter-threshold-resize procedure is integral to the effectiveness of the multipass NMF algorithm.
+The steps of the procedure are described below, and illustrated @fig:interpass.

+#figure(
+  image("interpass.svg", width: 150%),
+  caption: [Vizualisation of the steps of the filter-threshold-resize procedure on a 3-track mix.
+The input activation matrix corresponds to a hop size of 3 seconds, and the output corresponds to a hop size of 1 second.], ) <fig:interpass>

-/ Filtering: A line-enhancing filter is applied on each submatrix $HH_((i))$ of $HH$, inspired by #cite(<mullerEnhancingSimilarityMatrices2006>, form: "prose").
+/ Morpohological filtering: A line-enhancing filter is applied on each submatrix $HH_((i))$ of $HH$, inspired by #cite(<mullerEnhancingSimilarityMatrices2006>, form: "prose").
 This filter is designed using fixed-length one-pixel-wide straight line kernels with slopes distributed between a minimum and maximum value.
 A morphological opening operation is performed on $HH$ with these kernels, and the results are aggregated.
 This process eliminates activations shorter than the specified length and that do not meet the expected slope limits, effectively denoising the activation matrix.
 / Blurring: A gaussian blur is applied on each submatrix with a small kernel.
 This has the effect of smearing the activations in time.
 / Thresholding: Set activations below a specified threshold to zero.
 / Resizing: The thresholded activation matrix is then resized to a larger size, i.e. corresponding to a smaller hop size, and returned.